Writing Memoir

 • Appreciate the many different ways of structuring a memoir and blending it with other genres

-• Grow confidence in your voice and using key memoir techniques, such as switching tenses and changing points of view
+• Grow confidence using key memoir techniques, such as switching tenses and changing points of view, while developing your own voice

-• Experiment with writing techniques often associated with fiction, such as description, characterisation, dialogue, and using humour and drama to vary the pace of your writing
+• Experiment with writing techniques often associated with fiction, such as building rich characters, rendering scenes with rich description and dialogue, and using humour and drama to vary the pace of your writing

 • Gain awareness of the ethical dimensions to writing a true story and the impact a memoir can have on the writer and other people mentioned

-• Develop key research skills, including using primary and secondary sources and oral history, and being aware of the benefits and pitfalls of research
+• Develop key research skills, including using primary and secondary sources and oral history, while understanding the benefits and pitfalls that can come from research

 • Practise giving feedback to other writers and receiving responses to your work